saiusesgithub/CS50P_final_project/README.md

 4. better way to restart the game and separate screens for start and end

-5. make the game harder as the game improves
+5. make the game harder as the game progresses

 6. make multiple sized cacti